authlete/authlete-java-common/README.md

 writing, [authlete-java-jaxrs][7] is the only such library.

-`AuthleteApiFactory.getInstance()` method searches known locations for an `AuthleteApi` implementation using reflection.
-The reason reflection is used is to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).
-And, at the time of this writing, `com.authlete.jaxrs.api.AuthleteApiImpl` is the only entry in the internal list of known locations of implementation classes.
+`AuthleteApiFactory.getInstance()` method searches known locations for an `AuthleteApi` implementation and loads one using reflection.
+The reason to use reflection is to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).
+And again, at the time of this writing, `com.authlete.jaxrs.api.AuthleteApiImpl` is the only entry in the internal list of known locations of implementation classes.